tttppp/ragl/rules.md

 ## 2.1 New signups

-2.1.1 New players have until Nov 27th to send the registration info.
+2.1.1 New players have until 2021-10-07 to send the registration info.

-2.1.2 Registration takes place through Discord, the primary channel of communication for RAGL or send a private message to @anjew), email (OpenRA.RAGL@Gmail.com) or in a relevant forum thread.
+2.1.2 Registration takes place through Discord (#ragl-signups in https://discord.gg/99zBDuS), the primary channel of communication for RAGL or in the registrations forum thread.

 2.1.3 Registration info must include the following:
 * Nickname that will be used throughout the season;
 * 3-lettered initials for tagging replays (i.e. SoScared = SOS);
 * Country of origin and time zone expressed in UTC (see http://www.timeanddate.com);
-* OpenRA discord name (Discord is the primary channel for communication, discord account ID is used by league maintenance automation);
+* OpenRA discord name (Discord is the primary channel for communication);
 * Forum name (used for game servers whitelisting).

 2.1.4 Registered players are put onto Signup list.
-If the player sent his registration info but wasn’t put onto Signup list then he should subsequently contact the officials no later than the final date.
+If the player sent his registration info but wasn't put onto Signup list then he should subsequently contact the officials no later than the final date.

 ## 2.2 Returning players

-2.2.1 Players transferring over from the previous season have until Nov 29th to confirm their participation also.
+2.2.1 Players transferring over from the previous season have until 2021-10-08 to confirm their participation.

-2.2.2 Returning players don’t have to provide any other information than the expressed confirmation, officials are to request any of the above if mandatory information is missing.
+2.2.2 Returning players don't have to provide any other information than the expressed confirmation, officials are to request any of the above if mandatory information is missing.

-2.2.3 Returning players are put onto Confirmations list in order of their performance in the previous season.
+2.2.3 Returning players are put onto Confirmations list in order of their performance in the previous season (see 1.1.4).

 ## 2.3 Qualifications

-2.3.1 Players that forfeited the previous season, disqualified players from the previous season and new signups are put onto Signup list in the order of appearance.
+2.3.1 All other players (including those who were forfeit or disqualified from the previous season) are put onto Signup list in the order of appearance.

-2.3.2 Qualification event is not held in case there are more spots in Minions than actual players.
-All the players from Signup list are put into Minions.

-2.3.3 Qualification event takes place to rank players in Signup list.
-Qualification event format is a double-elimination bracket drawn at random.
-All matches are Best-of-3.
-Qualification event takes as many rounds as needed to rank players in Signup list.
+2.3.4 These players will be placed into divisions using all-time ranking from the OpenRA 1v1 Ladder, and if necessary drawing lots, for seeding.

 ## 2.4 Waiting list